Crestron/CH5ShellUtilitiesCli/src/cli/create-project/README.md

     --forceDeviceXPanel

 Validation for other arguments (these are optional and need not be added for creating a project) are as follows:
-    - projectType: Default value is 'shell-template' if either projectType is not provided or is invalid.
+    - projectType: must be either shell-template or ZoomRoomControl.
+Default value is 'shell-template' if either projectType is not provided or is invalid.
     - forceDeviceXPanel: must be either Y or N or true or false.
 Default value is false, if either forceDeviceXPanel is not provided or is invalid.
+If projectType is ZoomRoomControl, then the value of forceDeviceXPanel is always set to true.

 To access help, execute `ch5-shell-cli create:project --help`.